anushaporeddy030697/student_internship_management/README.md

 10/07/22
 Worked on Student page like how they are going to apply for the posted jobs

+Installed Robo3T for running our webpages in the backend database

 ** Manikanta Arumilli **
 ------------------------
 I am manikanta I have a quiet good experience on html and css it helps me to do a website design and style sheets for my project